MonaNaamani/Programming-Notes/JavaScript.md

 - Remainder % : despite its appearance, is not related to percents.
 - Exponentiation **
 - The comma operator , is one of the rarest and most unusual operators.
 The comma operator allows us to evaluate several expressions, dividing them with a comma ,.
 Each of them is evaluated but only the result of the last one is returned.
+- The . is another operator called the dot operator.

 ### Increment/Decrement <a id="Inc"></a>